 Most of Martin’s work addresses key questions and dilemmas in public policy-making.
-Martin has provided policy analysis and advice for various national governments and international institutions including the International Labour Organisation (ILO); the International Organization for Migration (IOM); the United Nations Development Programme (UNDP); the European Commission; the Swedish Presidency of the European Union; the OECD; and, most recently, the Association of Southeast Asian Nations (ASEAN).
+Martin has provided policy analysis and advice for various national governments and international institutions including the International Labour Organisation (ILO); the International Organization for Migration (IOM); the United Nations Development Programme (UNDP); the European Commission; the OECD; and, most recently, the Association of Southeast Asian Nations (ASEAN).
 In 2008-09 he was Specialist Advisor to an inquiry by the Economic Affairs Committee of the House of Lords into the economic impacts of immigration.
 During 2009-12, he was director of Oxford University’s Migration Observatory.
 During 2007-14, Martin was a member of the UK’s Migration Advisory Committee (MAC), an independent body of five academic economists tasked to advise the UK government on labour immigration policy.
 In 2016-17, he is co-editing (with Marie McAuliffe) the IOM's World Migration Report 2018.
 Martin has written for the New York Times, Financial Times, Guardian and Irish Times.

 For an overview of the impact of Martin's recent research on public debates and policy-making, see his Impact Case Study (4*) for the Research Excellence Framework (REF) 2014.

 Martin runs a blog on international labour migration and the rights of migrant workers.

 Martin is Director of Studies in Economics and Director of the part-time DPhil in Continuing Education at OUDCE.
 He teaches graduate courses for the Master of Public Policy (MPP) at the Blavatnik School of Government (BSG) and the MSc Migration Studies at the Department of International Development as well as an undergraduate course for the Duke in Oxford Summer School.
 Martin authored three online courses on "International Labour Migration: Economics, Politics and Ethics" , "Mixing It Up: Understanding and Using Mixed Methods in the Social Sciences", and "Globalisation" (with Jontahan Michie).

 Work in progress / under review

-Ruhs, M. (April 2016) "High-income countries and the global refugee crisis: Assessing alternative pathways to protection", Working paper for the OECD (publication expected in 2017)
+Ruhs, M. "High-income countries and the global refugee crisis: Assessing alternative pathways to protection", Working Paper, (publication expected in early 2018)

 Ruhs, M. 'Borders Inc.': Multinational Corporations, Migrant Labour and the Nation State, research monograph under contract with Princeton University Press (publication expected in 2020)